Last updated: 25th August 2020

 Talent Insight Group.
-We provide Mapping, Search, Insight and Pipelining services to clients looking to make better informed strategic talent and business decisions.
+We provide talent intelligence, mapping, search and pipelining services to clients looking to make better informed strategic talent and business decisions.

 We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of recruitment.
 This information includes CV’s, identification documents, educational records, work history, employment and references.

 We may also collect sensitive personal data about you, in the form of home address, telephone number, email address and salary & package details.
 We only collect sensitive personal data from you, and further process this data, where you have given your explicit consent.

 The following are the different sources we may collect personal data about you from:

 We use your personal data for two main reasons: